Muller's ratchet in a near-critical regime: tournament versus fitness proportional selection: Introduction

 \section{Introduction}

 Muller's ratchet is a prototype model in population genetics.
 Originally it was conceived to explain the ubiquity of sexual reproduction among eukaryotes despite its many costs \cite{M64, felsenstein1974evolutionary}.
 In its bare bones version, Muller's ratchet models a haploid, asexual population whose size~$N$ is constant over the generations.
 The neutral part of the random reproduction is given by a Wright-Fisher or a Moran dynamics.
 Slightly deleterious mutations are acquired along the lineages at a rate $m$, and individuals carrying less mutations have a selective advantage.
 The classical variant of Muller's ratchet considers {\it fitness proportional} selection, where the selective advantage of an individual carrying $\kappa$ deleterious mutations over a contemporanean that carries a larger number $\kappa'$ of deleterious mutations is $\frac{\mathfrak s}N(\kappa'-\kappa)$.
 Since the mutation mechanism is assumed to be unidirectional, every once in a while the type with the currently smallest number of mutations $\kappa$ will disappear from the population.
-As Herbert Muller puts it in his pioneering paper \cite{M64}, ``{\it an irreversible ratchet mechanism exists in the non-recombining species \ldots that prevents selection, even if intensified, from reducing the mutational loads below the lightest \ldots, whereas, contrariwise, 'drift', and what might be called 'selective noise' must allow occasional slips of the lightest loads in the direction of increased weight.}'' Every slip of the lightest loads is what we call a {\it click of the ratchet}.
+As Herbert Muller puts it in his pioneering paper \cite{M64}, ``{\it an irreversible ratchet mechanism exists in the non-recombining species \ldots that prevents selection, even if intensified, from reducing the mutational loads below the lightest \ldots, whereas, contrariwise, 'drift', and what might be called 'selective noise' must allow occasional slips of the lightest loads in the direction of increased weight.}'' \FloatBarrier It is these ``slips of the lightest loads'' which are called {\it clicks of the ratchet}.
 The question ``How often does the ratchet click?'' was asked by Etheridge, Pfaffelhuber and one of the present authors in \cite{EPW09}, and there it was found that